Listen to your unsubscribers

 There is some obvious stuff to look for, of course.
 How many times does someone call your company “a spammer”?
 If you see that often enough, then you know that there’s something amiss with your permission practices.
 People don’t think that they’re being signed up for your mail file.
 Clarify your practices and watch those numbers drop.

-But, there’s also things that often get overlooked.
+But, there are also things that often get overlooked.
 Things like “I’m getting too much email.”
 There is no hidden meaning there, but it is clearly a call to action for you.
 Obviously, you can dial back your mailing frequency.
 But, are there other options available?

 First of all, reconsider the value of your mailings.
 You absolutely believe that what you are sending is valuable and important.
 You wouldn’t be sending it otherwise.
 But do your subscribers feel the same way?
 If they’re saying things like “All noise no signal” when they leave, then they aren’t finding any value in your email.
 If your mailings make them feel like you consider them nothing more than walking checkbooks or credit cards then you will almost certainly lose them quickly.
 That might mean that you need to reconsider your mailing frequency, but it often means that you just need to reconsider how to say what you’re saying.